Skip to main content Skip to footer site map

 Biweekly Payroll Calendar

-Employers using a biweekly pay schedule will pay employees on the same day, typically a Friday, every other week.
+Employers using a biweekly pay schedule will pay employees on the same day, such as on Friday, every other week.
 Biweekly processing requires the flexibility to handle a third payroll run in some months.
 Generally, there are 26 biweekly pay periods in a year, but depending on how the days of the week fall, there could be 27 pay periods.
 In some months, the regular pay date will occur three times rather than two.
 As a result, the payroll calendar should be reviewed before the start of the year to allow for proper planning.

-Semi-monthly Payroll Calendar
+Semimonthly Payroll Calendar

 Monthly Payroll Calendar